 If you had told me in college that I would not only drink beer but also brew it, I would have not believed you.
 The same with sewing.
 If you had told me that I would not only learn to sew with a machine but also want to design my own fabric and make my own fabric art projects, your lips would be movin’ but I would say you lie lie lie.
 Yet, here I am.

 How did this happen?

-Instead of rushing to the now, like a fait accompli, I’ll take a moment to go back to the beginning, just this year, 2018, to figure out how on earth this happened.
+Instead of rushing to the now, like a fait accompli, I’ll take a moment to go back to the beginning, 2018, to watch how on earth this happened.

 Goal and Guides

 Looking back at my Google calendar, it started in February with a sewing class at the Klum House.
 I didn’t want to learn to sew.
 I wanted to learn to make a purse because I have the ridiculous belief that if you can just find the right purse (or murse for men), you can handle anything that comes at you.